Can Anesthesia Cause Brain Damage?

 - Malignant Hyperthermia: A rare, life-threatening condition triggered by certain anesthetic agents, leading to a rapid increase in body temperature and severe muscle contractions.
 It can result in brain damage if not treated promptly.

-- Allergic Reaction: severe reactions such as anaphylaxis can lead to hypoxia, hypotension, and impaired flow of blood to the brain.
+- Allergic Reaction: severe reactions such as anaphylaxis can lead to hypoxia, hypotension, and impaired blood flow to the brain.

 Many of these complications can also occur after surgery and from residual anesthesia effects.
 These include cardiac events and stroke.
 Opioids given for pain after surgery increase the risk of hypoxia from respiratory depression.